-There is no clean public number called a AWS Cloud Practitioner salary.
+There is no clean public number called an AWS Cloud Practitioner salary.
 The safer question is which roles the credential can support and what those occupations pay.
-In RoleMath's current packet, the first mapped role is Cloud Support Associate.
+In RoleMath's current analysis, the first mapped role is Cloud Support Associate.
 The first occupation anchor is Computer User Support Specialists, with a BLS OEWS May 2025 national median of $61,860.
 That is occupation context, not a credential-caused outcome.

 Key takeaways